Core surfaces / Subscriptions

 Subscription kindReplay delivers as

-Subgraph<subgraph>.<table>.replay — a distinct verb, not the live .created/.updated/.deleted types
+Subgraph<subgraph>.<table>.replay, a distinct verb (not the live .created/.updated/.deleted types)

 ChainThe standard chain.{type}.apply envelope

-Subscriptions are polymorphic.
 A subscription is one of two mutually-exclusive kinds:

-• subgraph — fires on the rows a subgraph handler writes.
+• subgraph: fires on the rows a subgraph handler writes.
 Shape: { name, subgraphName, tableName, url, filter? }.

-• chain — fires on raw chain events, with no subgraph deployed.
+• chain: fires on raw chain events, with no subgraph deployed.
 Shape: { name, url, triggers: [...] }.
-It's the "lambda for Stacks": a webhook on a contract, event, function, or SIP trait — no schema, no handler.
-Chain subscriptions are forward-looking (they start at the chain tip; there's no backfill).
+A webhook on a contract, event, function, or SIP trait, with no schema or handler.
+Chain subscriptions are forward-looking: they start at the chain tip, no backfill.

 Triggers